 If you do not have the time or money to go to a fitness center, there are many resources accessible from the comfort of your home.

-I am a real fan of the Debbie Siebers Slim in 6 DVDs because they provide a full body program that builds up over a six week period.
-The "Start It Up" exercises last 25 minutes; the "Ramp It Up" exercises last 50 minutes; and the "Burn It Up" last 60 minutes.
 There is also a great "Cordio Core" series of workouts for days when you don't have time to do the regular series.
-I worked at my own pace and took longer than six weeks to finish the program but felt my muscle tone improve almost immediately.
+Darlene Varaleau worked at her own pace and took longer than six weeks to finish the program but felt her muscle tone improve almost immediately.

-Some days I still like exercising to the great music on Richard Simmons "Party Off the Pounds" DVD.
-And I use a 2 pound hand weight to add a bit of a challenge.
+From time to time Darlene still likes exercising to the great music on the Richard Simmons "Party Off the Pounds" DVD.
+She uses a 2-pound hand weight to add a bit of a challenge.

 Some people also enjoy using a mini trampoline or rebounder in their exercise routine.
-I haven't tried one yet but they would certainly add some fun and variety to an exercise and osteoporosis treatment program.
+It's a good way to add some fun and variety to an exercise and osteoporosis treatment program.

 There are also some great books that will help you to build your home exercise program.
 Some of our favorites appear below.
 Click an image for more information.

 Are there other exercise and osteoporosis treatment ideas you would like to see here?
 If so, contact us or leave a comment below.
 Thanks in advance for your contribution!